 Hurricane Sandy & Other Catastrophes: Legal, Technological, And Ethical Considerations For Disaster Preparedness CLE

-ATTENTION: THIS EVENT HAS BEEN RESCHEDULED TO A LATER DATE THIS FEBRUARY 2013.
-MORE INFORMATION COMING SOON.
+ATTENTION: THIS EVENT HAS BEEN RESCHEDULED TO WEDNESDAY, FEBRUARY 27, 2013.

 In the wake of catastrophic events like Hurricane Sandy, businesses including law firms and corporate legal departments can be severely disrupted and even destroyed by their impact.
 Our expert panel discussion will enumerate how law firms and corporate legal departments can prepare themselves to minimize the damage and loss from unexpected, uncontrollable events; the ethical implications of disaster preparedness and how lawyers should advise their clients regarding disaster preparedness to minimize harm and ensure business continuity.